Will Benson Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Giants pitchers combine to allow 141 home runs (1.1 per game), the third-fewest in the league.

-- In his last appearance on Wednesday against the Philadelphia Phillies, the righty threw five innings, allowing two earned runs while surrendering five hits.
+- His most recent time out was on Saturday against the Atlanta Braves, when the righty went 5 1/3 innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.